 You’ve heard me say

-: exercise is good for sleep
+: exercise is good for sleep.
+Research has documented

 the benefits of exercise to improving sleep patterns.
 Exercise lifts mood

-.
+and reduces stress.
 It can strengthen

 circadian rhythms, promoting daytime alertness and helping bring on sleepiness at night.
 Exercise has been shown to improve sleep for people with sleep disorders, including insomnia